MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-sample-data-and-route-to-kql.md

     * **Time window**: Tumbling
     * **Duration**: 1 Minute

-4. After the Group by operation is added to your eventstream.
-You can select the operation on and preview the processing result.
-Then select **Save** to close the Event processor.
+4. Select the **Group by** operation on the editor and preview the processing result.
+Finally select **Save** to close the Event processor and complete the configuration for the KQL destination.

     :::image type="content" source="./media/transform-sample-data-and-to-kql/preview-group-by.png" alt-text="Screenshot that shows where to preview group by data in Eventstream." lightbox="./media/transform-sample-data-and-to-kql/preview-group-by.png":::